Santroller/Santroller/console_detection.md

 # Windows
 With windows, we catch the WCID report query.
 Windows will request for the manufacturer strings, XB1 does not.
 Windows is stupid though.
-It has some sort of 5 second timeout that triggers if you use more than one controller BUT you can get around this by forcing a reset on startup
+If you have more than one device with the same vid and pid, then windows will just add a 5 second delay to enumeration.
+Windows WILL read string descriptors though, so we can use that as a way to differenciate PS2 / Wii from windows in this state.

 # Xbox one
 Same as windows, but we can note that no manufacturer string is read and jump to XB1 mode.